kubeshop/tracetest/docs/docs/getting-started/docker.md

 The `postgresConnString` will configure Tracetest to connect to the Postgres service.
 The `telemetry.dataStores` defines that the trace data store will be through `otlp` because it's expecting to receive traces from the OpenTelemetry Collector.

-## 3. Create an OpenTelemetry Collector config file
+## 3. Create an OpenTelemetry Collector Config File

 Create a `collector.config.yaml` file: